Our Vision is to:

 Extreme Ownership – Ownership is when you treat something as if it is yours.
 Extreme ownership is treating everything you encounter as if it were yours.
 We do this by taking responsibility for results.

 Fun with Perspective – Fun is eating cake.
-Perspective is restraining yourself from eating cake every day until you die from malnutrition.
+Perspective is restraining yourself from eating cake daily.
 We LOVE to have FUN.
 We also love to understand how things can work together to maximize fun over the long term.
 Combining pleasure with wisdom is always a winning combination.
 Without pleasure, wisdom would be pointless.
 Without wisdom, pleasure would be deadly.
-We need both to live fulfilling and balanced lives.
+We need to live fulfilling and balanced lives.

 Drive for Excellence – is typified by the old Mercedes-Benz tagline, “The best or nothing.”
 It is the idea that if something is worth doing, it is worth doing as well as we possibly can.
 If something is worth having, we should have the best version of it that we can obtain.
 We want to find the best, be the best, and share the best with everyone.